OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

-# Code Quality and Build Settings of Android Apps
+# Android Code Quality and Build Settings

 ## Making Sure That the App is Properly Signed (MSTG-CODE-1)